Graphing Calculator Drawing: Shading with Sine

 High-frequency sine waves can be used to draw shaded regions.

-This post is a chapter in the book Graphing Calculator Drawing Exercises.
+This post is part of the book Graphing Calculator Drawing Exercises.
 Suggested citation: Skycak, J. (2019).
 Graphing Calculator Drawing: Shading with Sine.
-Graphing Calculator Drawing Exercises. https://justinmath.com/graphing-calculator-drawing-shading-with-sine/
+In Graphing Calculator Drawing Exercises. https://justinmath.com/graphing-calculator-drawing-shading-with-sine/

 Setup.
 Navigate to https://www.desmos.com/calculator.
 Be sure to sign in so that you can save your graph.